BrendaHub/monkov/README.md

 > Monkov is a blog system built with vue.js and koa.js You can easily build up your own blog with it.

-## Dependents
+## Dependencies

 - nodejs 6.0 or higher
+- mongodb

 ## Features

 - RESTful api
 - Front end router
-- front and back seperated
+- Front and back seperated
 - ES6/7 syntax
 - Built-in markdown editor
 - Add tags and category to your articles